python-rope/rope/docs/library.rst

   use them.

 * ``rope.refactor.localtofield``:
-  Change a local variable to field
+  Change a local variable to field.

 * ``rope.refactor.topackage``:
   Transform a module to a package with the same name.